 Traditional and modern skills of the painter’s craft will be the course focus with instruction and practice in color theory; the mixing and application of paint; the uses of light, shadow, and color intensity to achieve depth; and the established concepts of composition in the oil paint medium.
 0-6-3

-A survey course considering a variety of movements and techniques used in both traditional and contemporary sculpture.
+This is a survey course considering a variety of movements and techniques used in both traditional and contemporary sculpture.
 Emphasis will be placed on learning to think volumetrically as opposed to linearly, formal issues of balance and composition, the significance of materials, organic and inorganic forms, methods of sculptural design and the design process (from idea to drawing to Maquette to sculpture).
 During this course, students will create one sculpture exploring organic and inorganic forms; one assemblage sculpture made of found objects; one carved abstract sculpture (intended as a Maquette of a monumental, site-specific piece; and one Bas Relief which will be cast into any variety of cold-poured (i.e. cast stone or plaster) materials.
 2-2-3

 Category Three Elective* (math) 3/4 credits